CloudBot keeps a constant watch over your cloud accounts and automatically adds any new external IP addresses or hostnames as Intruder targets.

 CloudBot will automatically add new targets until you've reached your license limit.
 We'll notify you of any targets that CloudBot could not add due to a license deficit.
 See our licensing help page for more information on how our licensing works.

-Note: CloudBot is only available for customers on our Pro and Vanguard plans.
+Note: CloudBot is only available for customers on our Pro, Premium and Vanguard plans.